-The circumstances in which reporting a death is mandatory or advisable are covered in Trust/provider induction.
-If you are in doubt then seek advice from the Coroner's Office, from the bereavement office or Trust/provider legal services.
+In practice doctors voluntarily report 60% of all deaths considered by a Coroner.
+If a doctor fails to report a relevant death to the Coroner, then the Registrar of Deaths has a statutory duty to do so.
+The circumstances in which reporting a death is mandatory or advisable are covered in trust induction.
+If you are in doubt then seek advice from the Coroner's Office, from the bereavement office or trust legal services.
 It is better to have a short conversation with the Coroner's Office ending with "the Coroner has no interest in this death" rather than the complexities of having to deal with a case which should have been reported.